 Writing fiction is something I’ve done since I was a kid – the earliest story I kept for posterity was about a sad dog.
-But I’ve only started writing in a focused way in the past couple of years, thanks to a fantastic writing group (seriously, find one, join it, is my writing advice).
+But I’ve only started writing in a focused way in the past three years, thanks to a fantastic writing group (seriously, find one, join it, is my writing advice).

 I recently won the From the Well Short Story Competition 2017, run by Cork County Library and Arts Services, was the runner-up in the UCC/Carried in Waves Short Story Competition in 2015 (the story is available to listen to on Soundcloud here), shortlisted for the Colm Toíbín International Short Story Award in 2016 and Highly Commended for it in 2017, and longlisted for the RTE Guide/Penguin Ireland Short Story Competition 2015.
 My work has been published in Halo Literary Magazine, Spontaneity, The Incubator and the Sunday People newspaper.

-This blog is a sharing of the information I stumble across as part of a steep writing learning curve, the occasional book review when something makes an impression and the odd cheeky plug for any little personal victories.
-Don’t expect too much wisdom as I’m just a beginner too.
-But what I do know is that if it’s what you want to do, you should put in the hours, be fearless (that’s the truly hard part) – and throw it out there.
+This blog is a sharing of the information I stumble across as part of a steep learning curve, the occasional book review when something makes an impression and the odd cheeky plug for any little personal victories.
+Apologies in advance for those,

 Thanks for reading,